Anthony Daniels: 1975–1976: Beginnings - Bringing C-3PO to life and filming

-In November 1975, after auditioning for the role of C-3PO, Daniels only became fully interested in it after seeing a concept design of the golden droid C-3PO by Ralph McQuarrie; he was moved by the character's forlorn expression.
-He said, "I sensed his vulnerability."
+In November 1975, after auditioning for the role of C-3PO, Daniels only became fully interested in it after seeing a concept design of the golden droid C-3PO (named C-3 in an early draft) by Ralph McQuarrie; he was moved by the character's forlorn expression.
+McQuarrie drew his first sketches of the character in 1974 before finishing the painting of C-3PO and R2-D2 walking away from the escape pod in January 1975.
+Lucas requested C-3PO to look more mechanical and less human.
+Daniels said, "I sensed his vulnerability."
 The following day, after reading the script he became interested before Lucas gave him the part the next day.
+Daniels and Peter Cushing were cast after it was decided that the production would be filmed near London.

-In 1976, sculptor Liz Moore finalised the character's design and the Art department modelled the costume on Daniels' body.
-He did not see the final costume until after donning it for the shoot and being shown a Polaroid photograph taken by continuity supervisor Ann Skinner on the first day of filming in Tunisia.
+In 1976, sculptor Liz Moore finalised the character's design and the Art department modelled the costume on Daniels' body before it was built "from gold-painted fibreglass sheets."
+The process of making the costume and Daniels' fittings took six months.
+Brian Muir sculpted finishing work on the full suit including the hand plates.
+He said, "There was no time to get a plaster cast of Anthony Daniels' hands so I had the unusual job of sculpting directly onto the back of his hands during the lunch break."
+Prior to filming, Daniels wore the complete costume only once during a test in England.
+Daniels did not see the final costume until after donning it for the shoot and being shown a Polaroid photograph taken by continuity supervisor Ann Skinner on the first day of filming in Tunisia.
 While filming scenes for Star Wars in Tunisia, Daniels and the crew were told about Moore's death; she died in a car crash.
 Daniels mentioned her in several interviews and his memoirs saying, "I will always remember Liz as a most beautiful and kind and creative soul."